 The financial implications of poor mental health are not lost on businesses.
-In part, we expect mental health app adoption to continue to grow due to the many corporations that are recognizing the importance of supporting employee well-being and partnering with mental health apps to make them accessible to their workforce.27
+In part, we expect mental health app adoption to continue to grow due to the many companies that are recognising the importance of supporting employee well-being and partnering with mental health apps to make them accessible to their workforce.27

-To meet growing demand and capture interested audiences, mental health app creators and developers can pursue novel methods for monetization, such as subscription tiers or tailored paid programs and offerings.
-They could also explore personalizing these services for users and customizing apps to encourage regular use and check-ins.
-And finding ways to integrate socialization and network support into the user experience may increase app stickiness and integrate desirable community and connection interventions into the oft-isolating state of poor mental health.
+To meet growing demand and capture interested audiences, mental health app creators and developers can pursue novel methods for monetisation, such as subscription tiers or tailored paid programmes and offerings.
+They could also explore personalising these services for users and customising apps to encourage regular use and check-ins.
+And finding ways to integrate socialisation and network support into the user experience may increase app stickiness and integrate desirable community and connection interventions into the oft-isolating state of poor mental health.

 On their side, mental health care providers might leverage apps to improve care quality and accessibility.
 They could make treatment available to broader populations, making mental health care and well-being easier to manage for millions of consumers.
 Research partnerships between app developers and health care providers should help improve the quality of these services.